top of page

 • Visit Greece in the off-season – August is by far the most expensive month, so if you can arrange for a visit before June which would really cut down your accommodation and flight costs by up to half.

-GREECE TRAVEL TIPS
+TRAVEL TIPS FOR GREECE

 ATHENS